 This jarred classic, produced by the famous Rao’s restaurants, is what you always want to have on hand in your pantry.
-Made with just the essential marinara ingredients, this sauce has a short ingredient list so no need to beware of hidden, unpronounceable ingredients; according to Rao’s, the sauce has "no tomato blends, no paste, no water, no starch, no filler, no colors, [and] no added sugar.”
+According to Rao’s, the sauce has "no tomato blends, no paste, no water, no starch, no filler, no colors, [and] no added sugar.”

 Rao’s has many different varieties of sauces, but we especially love the Tomato Herb option, full of onions, garlic, basil, and oregano.
-It’s versatile so it pairs well with meat dishes, pasta dishes, and pizza, and is even great for dipping (mozzarella sticks, anyone?).
-Each 1/2-cup serving contains 400 milligrams of sodium and 4 grams of sugar (0 grams added).
+It’s versatile, so it pairs well with meat dishes, pasta dishes, and pizza, and is even great for dipping (mozzarella sticks, anyone?).
+Each 1/2-cup serving contains 420 milligrams of sodium and 4 grams of sugar (0 grams added).

 Best Keto-Friendly: Yo Mama's Foods Keto Marinara Pasta Sauce

-This sauce by Yo Mama’s has many nutritional benefits to boast about; not only is it keto- and Whole 30-friendly, but it’s also low-sodium, free of preservatives, paleo-friendly, low-glycemic, and has no added sugar.
+This sauce by Yo Mama’s is not only keto-friendly and paleo-friendly but also low-sodium, free of preservatives, low-glycemic, and has no added sugar.
 The ingredient list is relatively short and contains only the ingredients you’d expect of a quality marinara sauce—no excess ingredients as fillers.
 Each 1/2-cup serving has 130 milligrams of sodium and 2 grams of sugar (0 grams added).
 In addition to the classic marinara flavor, there's also a spicy option, basil option, and burgundy wine option—if you’re feeling fancy.

 Best Alfredo: Stonewall Kitchen Basil Alfredo Sauce

 Stonewall Kitchen is well-known for its gourmet packaged foods like crackers, sauces, and mixes, so it comes as no surprise the brand would produce a stellar alfredo sauce.
 The decadent sauce contains Romano cheese, Parmigiano Reggiano, and Parmesan cheese—plus light cream—so it is the ultimate white sauce with which to toss your pasta or top your pizzas or proteins.
-Plus, the hint of basil adds an extra unique touch.
+Plus, the hint of basil adds a nice touch.
 A 1/4-cup serving contains 430 milligrams of sodium and 2 grams of sugar.